 Conclusion:

-Cowpeas/chawli are packed with essential nutrients which offer a wallop of health benefits such as support weight loss, promotes digestive health, regulate diabetes and optimise cardiac wellness.
-They are also versatile, flavourful and tasty that can be easily added into a spectrum of dishes as part of a wholesome diet.
+Cowpeas/chawli are packed with essential nutrients which offer a wallop of health benefits such as support weight loss, promoting digestive health, regulating diabetes and optimising cardiac wellness.
+They are also versatile, flavourful and tasty and can be easily added to a spectrum of dishes as part of a wholesome diet.